Planning Your Trip

 As for fine dining, several Austin restaurants are named as James Beard semifinalists every year, but only a few have won one of the prestigious awards.
 In true Austin style, Aaron Franklin of Franklin Barbecue was the first pitmaster to earn a James Beard Award, receiving the coveted Best Chef in the Southwest award.

-Barley Swine was named the best restaurant in Austin for 2018.
+Barley Swine was named the best restaurant in Austin for 2018 by Conde Nast Traveler.
 The restaurant is known for making masterful dishes with ingredients produced almost exclusively by local ranchers and farmers.
 The food truck phenomenon has injected a whole new level of creativity into the Austin food scene.
 Many young chefs open food trucks and experiment with various styles for a few years before opening brick-and-mortar restaurants.

 If we’re being honest, Austin may love bars and drinking just a wee bit too much.
 There are at least four entertainment districts that are primarily populated by bars and nightclubs: 6th Street, 4th Street/Warehouse District, Rainey Street and Rock Rose at the Domain.
 And yet another is currently being built in south Austin at The Yard/St. Elmo Market.
 While there’s no shortage of bars focusing on the hard-drinking crowd, many also employ knowledgeable mixologists who can whip up an Old Fashioned, a Moscow Mule or creative concoctions of their own.